Ultraicee/K-TPS-StyleGAN/README.md

 - Step 1

 Set up training parameters and run `train.py` for training simplied StyleGAN.
 You can find more setting details at [StyleGAN](https://github.com/NVlabs/stylegan).
+We provide a `.pkl`file for you to skip step 1.
 - Step 2

 Set up path of `.pkl` file, which saved at `results\{}-sgan-{datasets_name}-xgpu\` folder and other training strategy at `k-styleGAN.py` or `k-styleGAN_per.py`.
 Then just run it.